Jefferon County Trails Council, Fairfield

 Length= 0.4 miles

 Walking Trails: The walking-only trails are for walking only.
 The trail in Lamson Woods is in a State Preserve - please obey all of the rules.
-The Neff Walking Trail connects to the Lamson Woods Walking Trail.

 Lamson Woods/Neff wetlands Walking trails Map

-Lamson Woods State Preserve
+About Lamson Woods State Preserve

 Lamson Woods is a 43-acre woodland preserve located on the southeast edge of Fairfield.
 This hilly, wooded area was willed to the city of Fairfield by Carrie Lamson Ross in 18930.
 Originally "Lamson's Pasture" was a park that included Fairfield's first golf course.
 The golf course was in a pasture for cows and pigs along a small woodland, and was dubbed "cow-pasture golf".
 It was a favorite area for hiking and nature study for people of all ages.
 The woodland was dedicated as a biological state preserve in 1978.

 The preserve is a mixture of upland and lowland forest.
 Mesic and dry woodland species occupy the slope and ravines that are cut into Pre-Illinoian glacial deposits (500,000 to 2.5 million years old) typical of the Southern Iowa Drift Plain landform region.
-Trees occupying the canopy include cottonwood, white oak, bur oak, shingle oak, shagbark hickory, Americam elm, hackberry, and black cherry.
-Ohio buckeye can be found in the understory with hazeknut along the woodland edges.
+Trees occupying the canopy include cottonwood, white oak, bur oak, shingle oak, shagbark hickory, American elm, hackberry, and black cherry.
+Ohio buckeye can be found in the understory with hazelnut along the woodland edges.
 A planted pine grove is located in the southwest corner of the preserve.

 (From The Guide to Iowa's State Preserves).